Murder of Zhang Miao: Summary

-On the night of October 20, 2010, Yao Jiaxin, a pianist studying at Xi'an Conservatory of Music, hit cafe waitress Zhang Miao with his Chevrolet Cruze as she was riding her bicycle.
-When he got out of the car, he found Zhang trying to memorize his license plate number.
-As he was afraid that Zhang would get him in trouble or ask for compensation over this accident, he took out a knife and stabbed her eight times until she died.
+On the night of 20 October 2010, cafe waitress Zhang Miao was riding her bicycle when she was struck by the car of Yao Jiaxin, a pianist studying at Xi'an Conservatory of Music.
+Zhang sustained minor injuries.
+When Yao got out of the car, he found Zhang trying to memorize his licence plate number.
+As he was afraid that Zhang would get him in trouble or ask for compensation over this accident, he took out a knife and stabbed her eight times in the chest and stomach, killing her.
 When he was trying to escape, he hit two other people on the road and was eventually apprehended.
 However, the police released him because of lack of evidence.
-The police did not manage to properly connect the two accidents and charge him with murder until October 22.
+The police did not manage to properly connect the two accidents and charge him with murder until 22 October.
+Yao confessed on 23 October, saying that he thought Zhang, whom he called a "peasant woman", would have likely not be dissuaded from seeking legal action against him.

-Yao confessed on October 23, and was put on trial on March 23, 2011, at the Xi’an Intermediate People's Court.
+Yao was put on trial on 23 March 2011, at the Xi’an Intermediate People's Court.
 Since he had shown remorse for the murder, it was quite likely that he would escape the death penalty.
 However, after this case was exposed by the media and discussed heatedly on the internet, most netizens demanded Yao receive the death penalty.
-Using Human Flesh Search, people were able to discover that Yao's father was a well-placed military representative in Xi’an, which added to popular resentment of him.
+A background check into Yao's background by participants of the human flesh search engine revealed that Yao's father was a well-placed military representative in Xi’an, which added to popular resentment of him.

 On the other hand, a crime psychologist, Li Meijin, made controversial comments on the case in an interview on China Central Television, which were also maligned by netizens.
 She posited that Yao's behavior in stabbing the woman eight times was related to his miserable experience of playing piano during his childhood.
 ‘His behavior of stabbing the victim eight times could have been a mechanical repetition of him hitting the piano keys’, said Li.
 However, she was seen as an unabashed apologist for Yao.
-Netizens called her the 'defender of a murderer' and also launched a Human flesh search engine to discredit her.
+Netizens called her the 'defender of a murderer' and also launched a human flesh search engine to discredit her.
 Many people also thought that the state media coverage of the case was biased, as it covered only the murderer without any empathy for the victim.